Federation Against Copyright Theft

-The Federation Against Copyright Theft (FACT) is an organisation established in 1983 to protect and represent the interests of its members' intellectual property (IP).
+The Federation Against Copyright Theft (FACT) is a British organisation established in 1983 to protect and represent the interests of its members' intellectual property (IP).
 FACT also investigates fraud and cybercrime, and provides global due diligence services to support citizenship investment and trade, business, financial and legal compliance.

 FACT investigates and takes action against illegal content providers, and provides information about the risks of engaging with piracy and illegal content.
 FACT's partnership with Crimestoppers UK allows for the reporting of crime and illegal activity anonymously.

 Members

-FACT protects the intellectual property rights of global organisations including Premier League, BT Sport, Virgin Media and Sky.
+FACT protects the intellectual property rights of global organisations including Premier League, TNT Sports, Virgin Media and Sky.

 Court cases

 Surfthechannel.com

 In June 2009, FACT brought criminal prosecution against the company Scopelight and its founder, Anton Vickerman, for running a pirate video search engine called Surfthechannel.com, which had a substantial user base and was a highly profitable illegal business.
 FACT commenced a private criminal prosecution, which required access to all the evidence in the custody of the police.
 Action taken by Scopelight's owners to prevent the evidence being given to FACT was rejected at the Court of Appeal (Scopelight & Ors v Chief Constable of Northumbria Police & Federation Against Copyright Theft [2009] EWCA Civ 1156) where the Court judgment made clear the legality of providing evidence to support a private prosecution.

 Vickerman was charged with two counts of Conspiracy to Defraud and a criminal trial took place at Newcastle Crown Court in June and July 2012 in front of His Honour Judge Evans.

 After a seven-week trial, the jury found Anton Vickerman guilty and he was sentenced to four years' imprisonment on each charge of Conspiracy to Defraud, sentencing to run concurrently.

 Subsequently, Vickerman was ordered to pay £73,055.79 within six months or face a further prison sentence under proceeds of crime legislation.